hcheung01/low_level_programming/0x16-doubly_linked_lists/README.md

 ---
 Directory Name | Description
 ---|---
-/0x16-doubly_linked_lists | directory holding all files for doubly linked list
+/0x16-doubly_linked_lists | directory holding all C files and a header file for this project

+## How to compile
+gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic

+## More Info
+All files is formatted Betty style and checked using betty-style.pl and betty-doc.pl All header files is guarded

 ## Author
 Heindrick Cheung